Splendid Knotted Fan Coral

 Pacific Sea Fan, Knotted Fan CoralFamily: Melithaeidae Melithaea splendensPhoto © Animal-World: Courtesy David Brough

 The Splendid Knotted Fan Coral is a rarity in the aquarium industry, and a hard to keep beauty!

-The Acabaria genus is notoriously difficult to keep alive in captivity.
+The Melithaea genus, along with the entire Melithaeidae family for that matter, are notoriously difficult to keep alive in captivity.
 They are aposymbiotic which means they do not carry zooxanthellae, so they must be fed regularly.
 They need a constant supply of planktonic foods, which can foul the water quickly.
 They are easily overgrown by algae, so a dim area of the tank is needed to keep them healthy.
 These corals are best kept by highly advanced aquarists who have had success with other gorgonians and are willing to devote the time and resources needed for its survival.

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Splendid Knotted Fan Coral, Melithaea (formerly Acabaria) splendens